 At Bay Hill Reed managed to put his foot in it once more, the time taking what came across like a jealous swipe at his Ryder Cup partner Jordan Spieth.
 Reed was looking for free relief after a shot into the bushes, but the officials declined his request.
 “I guess my name needs to be Jordan Spieth, guys,” he said to the gallery, which was picked up by a fan who was filming.

 Ah yes, The Ryder Cup.
 Going into 2018 at Le Golf National, Reed’s record was impressive.
 6.5 points from a possible nine at Gleneagles and Hazeltine.
 The manner of his play?
 Pure Reed.
 Confrontational, arrogant, menacing.
-He famously tried to silence the Gleneagles crown by putting his finger to his lips after making a putt in his epic Sunday singles match with Rory McIlroy.
-Reed won 1 up.
+He famously tried to silence the Gleneagles crown by putting his finger to his lips after making a putt in his Sunday singles match with Henrik Stenson.
+He did the same thing when he played Rory McIlroy in their epic singles battle two years later at Hazeltine.
+Again, Reed won 1 up.
 Captain America was born.

 In Paris, an out of sorts Reed suffered a couple of defeats alongside Tiger Woods, redeeming himself partially by winning his singles match against Tyrrell Hatton, but causing ever-more controversy by taking a swipe at his team mates and Captain.

 Reed sails his ship alone, the waters may get choppy but he’ll never heed to anyone’s advice.
 It’s a toxic mix and you can’t see it changing any time soon.
 At the Masters' press conference he was asked if it was something of a bitter-sweet feeling that he wasn’t able to share the moment with his parents and younger sister.
 His reply was as cold-blooded as it was brief: “I’m just here to play golf and try and win golf tournaments."